tmilliman/PIT_manual/README.md

 ```

 ## Download the PIT
-The first step to download the PIT as a zip file from [here](https://github.com/khufkens/phenocam-installation-tool/zipball/master).
+The first step is to download the PIT as a zip file from [here](https://github.com/khufkens/phenocam-installation-tool/zipball/master).
-Once the zip file was downloaded, extract the file take a note where the extracted directory is located on your machine.
-You will need this for the next step
+Once the zip file was downloaded, extract the file and take a note where the extracted directory is located on your machine.
+You will need this for the next step.

 ## Use the PIT
 The installation script runs within a terminal on all platforms.
-To open a terminal search for “Terminal” in OSX spotlight or “Command Prompt” in the program search field (under the Start button) in Windows.
-The installation requires you to have a working internet connection on the camera.
-Make sure the camera and the computer are on the same network. *Note:* Do not connect the camera directly to the computer.
+To open a terminal search for the `Terminal` in MacOS spotlight or the `Command Prompt` in the program search field in Windows.
+Make sure the camera and the computer are on the same network with internet. [*Note:* Do not connect the camera directly to the computer.]

 1. Open the `Terminal` or the `Command Prompt` and change the directory to where you extracted the zip file using the `cd` command. e.g.
 ```{shell}